 |

-Here we simply grab generated executable from the build
+Here we simply grab generated executable from the build stage and populate staging stage with.

 Once prerequisites are now set up, we can trigger the desired pipelines from the command line.